 For years, the most popular explanation came from Steve Covey’s The Seven Habits of Highly Effective People.
 Covey argued that personal character, purpose and self-discipline were the primary characteristics of successful people.
 The book has been wildly successful, selling more than 20M copies.
-My only criticism is that Covey believed that combining lots of highly effective people would result in a highly effective business.
+My only criticism is that Covey believed combining lots of highly effective people would result in a highly effective business.
 I think team effectiveness relies more on the mix of talent and styles, than on individual mindsets.

 While he doesn’t say it explicitly, I don’t think Michael Dearing is a Covey supporter.
-Dearing, a Stanford professor who All Things Digital describes as the Hottest Angel Investor You’ve Never Heard Of, believes that successful people distort their own reality.
+Dearing, a Stanford professor who All Things Digital describes as the Hottest Angel Investor You’ve Never Heard Of, believes successful people distort their own reality.
 In a presentation called The Five Cognitive Distortions of People Who Get Stuff Done, Dearing claims successful Silicon Valley entrepreneurs have the following traits:

 - Personal Exceptionalism